mapping-commons/sssom/src/docs/confidence-model.md

 When not explicitly specified, confidence estimation algorithms should consider the registry confidence in a mapping set to be 1.0 by default.

-## Confidence in Reviews
+## Reviewer Agreement

+In addition to the `confidence` slot which denotes the creator's confidence in the accuracy of a mapping record, the `reviewer_agreement` slot allows for the reviewer to state if they disagree or agree on a scale of $[-1, 1]$.

-In the following example, the reviewer confidently agrees with the accuracy of the mapping that was previously asserted by another curator.
+In the following example, the reviewer confidently agrees with the accuracy of the mapping that was previously asserted by another curator and denotes this with a high agreement (near 1.0):

 ```tsv
 # curie_map: